portworx/px-docs/release-notes/rel-notes-priv.md

 * Rate limit PX alerts
 * Enhance IO-Profile=db further and address corner cases found in error injection tests
 * Lock all PX processes into memory so they don't get swapped

+### Errata

+* When a application POD mounting a shared volume is scheduled on a kubernetes node and if the Portworx container restarts while the mount is in progress, the Mount operation will fail.
+The application POD needs be restarted when Portworx comes up in that node

+* When a drive is added to PX node and the user tried to exit the maintenance mode immediately, the exit operation would fail if there is rebalance operation in progress.
+There is no explicit error message to indicate the progress of the rebalane operation.
+This will be addressed in the next release